Al3zama1/swe-notes/CCNA/44 - Port Security.md

 ```
 * Configure the secure MAC address aging timer.
 * The default aging type will be absolute.
-* By default, only dynamically learned secure MAC addresses age out.
+* By default, only dynamically learned secure MAC addresses will age out when the aging timer is configured to other than the default 0 value.
 	* Static secure MAC addresses will not age out.
 The command will remain in the running-config and the MAC will remain in the MAC address table.

 ```